conan-io/conan-extensions/extensions/commands/art/README.md

-                        Global configuration for Conan --from ORIGIN         Artifactory origin repository name --to DESTINATION      Artifactory destination repository name --remote REMOTE       Remote name to use for the origin repositories --server SERVER       Server name of the Artifactory server to promote from if using art:property commands --url URL             Artifactory server url, like:
+                        Global configuration for Conan --from ORIGIN         Artifactory origin repository name --to DESTINATION      Artifactory destination repository name --remote REMOTE       Promote packages from this remote (to disambiguate in case of packages from different repos) --server SERVER       Server name of the Artifactory server to promote from if using art:property commands --url URL             Artifactory server url, like: